openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 In some cases, the frequency of event transmission on an Event Stream will be very low, making it difficult for an Event Receiver to tell the difference between expected behavior and event transmission failure due to a misconfigured stream.
-Event Receivers can request that a verification event be transmitted over the Event Stream, allowing the receiver to confirm that the stream is configured correctly upon successful receipt of the event.
+Event Receivers can request that a Verification Event be transmitted over the Event Stream, allowing the Receiver to confirm that the stream is configured correctly upon successful receipt of the event.
 The acknowledgment of a Verification Event also confirms to the Event Transmitter that end-to-end delivery is working, including signature verification and encryption.